amegeddon/Paws-and-Pints/README.md

 Resolved an issue where the food bowl icon failed to display in the review card main panel.  | The problem stemmed from a typo in the MongoDB naming pairs, where 'dog_meals=True' was incorrectly written as 'dog_meals=:True'.
 By removing the erroneous '=', the fontawesome food bowl icon now displays correctly.  |

+After implementing a for loop in the get_pubs application to fetch and render reviews associated with pub IDs, only pubs were displayed on the homepage without any reviews |   To address this, debugging statements were integrated into the route function, revealing that although both pubs and reviews were retrieved from the database, there were no reviews associated with pub IDs.
+A thorough examination of the MongoDB collections highlighted a data type discrepancy: the reviews collection utilized "pub_id" as a string, while the pubs collection employed ObjectId.
+This mismatch prevented proper association between pubs and reviews.

+Resolution: To resolve the issue, code was added to convert ObjectId to a string format when retrieving data from the pubs collection.
+This adjustment ensured compatibility between the pub IDs in both collections, enabling accurate linkage between pubs and their associated reviews.
+With the data type mismatch rectified, the reviews were successfully associated with the corresponding pubs, allowing them to be displayed on the homepage as intended.   |

              |